 - Place in Ziploc freezer bag—no need to close the bag.

-- Place on cutting board and begin pounding from center outward.
+- Place on cutting board and begin pounding from the center outward.

 - Most people pound on the "uglier" side, i.e., not the top, but if you use the Ziploc bag, it doesn't seem to mar the surface of the chicken breast as much as traditionally pounding it out.

 - Some people use the jagged edge of the meat mallet first, then switch to the flat side later on.
 I use pretty much the smooth side all the time.

 - Don't pound too hard as it can toughen the chicken.
 Just be patient and work from the middle to the outside edge until you have pounded the breast to an even thickness.

 - Cut in serving portions and remove any excess fat with kitchen shears.
-Transfer to plate.
+Transfer to a plate.

 - If you don't have a meat mallet (which happened to me once on vacation), use a heavy skillet to pound the chicken breast in exactly the same way.

-- Or use a rolling pin, rolling from center to outside edges again evening out the breast muscle so it is of uniform thickness.
+- Or use a rolling pin, rolling from the center to outside edges again evening out the breast muscle so it is of uniform thickness.